KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 ### ...get, set and pick locales

-The ``KeyboardContext`` can be used to get and set the current ``KeyboardContext/locale`` and the available ``KeyboardContext/locales``.
-You can also use the context's ``KeyboardContext/settings-swift.property`` to set which of the available locales to explicitly add to the keyboard.
+The ``KeyboardContext`` can be used to get and set the current ``KeyboardContext/locale`` and the enabled ``KeyboardContext/locales``.
+You can also use the keyboard ``KeyboardContext/settings-swift.property`` to set the ``Keyboard/Settings/addedLocales``, which can be used to let users pick which of the enabled locales to use.

-If ``KeyboardContext/locales`` or the ``KeyboardContext/settings-swift.property``'s added locales has multiple values, you can select the next locale with ``KeyboardContext/selectNextLocale()`` or let the user select locales with a ``Foundation/Locale/ContextMenu``.
+If the enabled ``KeyboardContext/locales`` or the ``Keyboard/Settings/addedLocales`` have multiple values, you can select the next locale with ``KeyboardContext/selectNextLocale()`` or let the user select locales with a locale ``Foundation/Locale/ContextMenu``.

-You can automatically add a context menu to the keyboard by inserting a ``KeyboardAction/nextLocale`` button, or add a context menu to any view with the ``SwiftUICore/View/localeContextMenu(for:locales:tapAction:)`` view modifier.
+You can add a context menu to the keyboard by inserting a ``KeyboardAction/nextLocale`` button into the layout, add a context menu to any view with the ``SwiftUICore/View/localeContextMenu(for:locales:tapAction:)`` modifier, or use ``KeyboardContext/settings-swift.property`` to add a context menu to the spacebar.

 ### ...change the primary language